 Ok, enough with the chit chat, let’s make a Spaghetti Squash Sausage Bake!!

 Before you get started, preheat the oven to 400 degrees.
 Start with the spaghetti squash.
 Cut the ends off so that it can stand up without falling over.
 Then, cut it in half lengthwise.

-Place the halves inside-side down on a lined baking pan and cook for 35 minutes.
+Place the halves flat-side down on a lined baking pan and roast for 35 minutes.

 While the spaghetti squash is in the oven, get the sausage going and cook until brown.
 Set aside.